AP Psychology Score Calculator (2026)

 Calculate Your AP Psychology Score

-Enter your MCQ and FRQ scores below to get an instant prediction of your AP Psychology exam score.
+Enter your MCQ and FRQ scores below to estimate your AP Psychology exam score and review how each section contributes to your final result.

 Score Breakdown